Paliak/PaliaksNotes/docs/Zipping/index.md

 ![Ghidra showing decomp of main function](Assets/ghidra_main.jpg)

 After locating the decompilation of the main function we can see that the executable will first prompt the user for a password using fgets which will read 0x1e (or 30 in decimal) bytes from stdin.
-The buffer into which the input will be written to seems to be 44 bytes so no buffer overflow here.
-The passed in value will be then passed into the checkAuth function which will check the input against "St0ckM4nager".
-If check auth returns something other than 0 we get to this odd looking section with a whole bunch of constants that first go through the XOR function and then go into dlopen.
+The buffer into which the input will be written to seems to be 44 bytes, so no buffer overflow here.
+The passed in value will be then passed into the checkAuth function which will check the input against “St0ckM4nager”.
+If check auth returns something other than 0 we get to this odd looking section with a bunch of constants that first go through the XOR function and then go into dlopen.
 Dlopen is a linux standard library function that allows us to dynamically load shared objects which are basically the linux equivalent of windows DLLs.
 If we can somehow get the binary to load our malicious shared object we will be able to inherit permissions (root) and execute code.

 ![Ghidra showing decompilation of the checkSec function](Assets/ghidra_check_auth.jpg)